ยท 18 min read

 Have you ever thought about how you can stream a video from a server in California while someone else in Tokyo is doing the exact same thing from the same server, and neither of you buffers?
 (Okay, sometimes you buffer, but that's your WiFi's fault, not the internet's.)

 This isn't magic.
 This isn't witchcraft.
 This is networking.
 And the entire foundation of it sits on two models that you've probably never heard of but use every single second of every single day.
+Even if you have heard of it, this reading session might contribute to your current understanding so keep reading!

 The OSI Model and the TCP/IP Model.